Designations Congruent with Things: A Correspondence In Two Parts

 I took a secret picture of Raleigh watching Dr. Gottlieb’s talk.
 He looks embarrassingly fascinated, like a nerd.
 It’s attached.

 I emailed Dr. Gottlieb to let him know I watched the livestream.
 I’ve emailed him a few times, asking for updates.
 He hasn’t responded to any personal emails, only those I’ve sent in an official capacity.
 He hasn’t responded to Tendo either.
 I think he might not trust us.
 I think he might not trust any of us.
-That’s the only explanation that seems likely to me.
+That’s the explanation that seems most likely to me.
 He never mentions you.
 Maybe you don’t trust us either, not anymore.

 I can’t blame you for that.